jherreros/helm-secure-import/README.md

 ## Prerequisites

 - Helm v3.x

-- yq
+### Prerequisites for specific functionality

-- Copa
+- Copa - For image patching
-- Trivy
+- Trivy - For image scanning and patching
-- Cosign
+- Cosign - For image signing

 ## Installation